 - To promote the application of ICM approaches, processes and tools in coastal planning, development and management;

 - To facilitate the linkage between scientific technical institutions and local governments, in order to provide capacity building and scientific input to local government decision-making, policies and programs;

 - To implement innovative financing mechanisms and partnership arrangements for environmental investments with international and national financial institutions, private investors and operating companies, where appropriate;

 - To strengthen multi-stakeholder involvement in managing coastal and marine resources, in order to enhance societal and corporate responsibility for sustainable development of natural resources; and

 - To enhance local coastal governance, as well as interagency and multisectoral coordination mechanisms, in dealing with coastal and ocean management issues.

 The PNLG Secretariat holds office in Xiamen, PR China, and receives financial and technical support within available funding allocations and in accordance with the administrative rules and regulations of PEMSEA.

-As of 2016, the PNLG has 45 regular members in 9 countries in the East Asian region and 2 associate members.
+To date, the PNLG has 45 regular members in 9 countries in the East Asian region, along with 2 associate members.
 We look forward to engaging even more local governments.